react-hook-form/react-hook-form/README.md

     </p>
 </div>

-<p align="center">Performant, flexible and extensible forms with easy to use for validation.</p>
+<p align="center">Performant, flexible and extensible forms with easy to use validation.</p>

 <div align="center">